wx-chevalier/Awesome-Lists-and-CheatSheets/Web/Framework/React/React-Internals-List.md

 - [2018-Gooact: React in 160 lines of JavaScript](https://parg.co/Y5s): How to build own React clone in a matter of minutes.

+- [2019-React as a UI Runtime](https://overreacted.io/react-as-a-ui-runtime/): This is a deep dive — THIS IS NOT a beginner-friendly post.
+In this post, I’m describing most of the React programming model from first principles.
+I don’t explain how to use it — just how it works.

 # Virtual DOM

 - [2013-Performance Calendar: React’s diff algorithm](http://calendar.perfplanet.com/2013/diff/)